cloudflare/cloudflare-docs/products/ddos-protection/src/content/managed-rulesets/http/configure-api.md

 order: 2
 ---

-# Configure the HTTP DDoS Managed Ruleset via API
+# Configure HTTP DDoS Attack Protection via API

-Configure the Cloudflare HTTP DDoS Managed Ruleset by defining overrides using the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api).
+Configure the HTTP DDoS Attack Protection Managed Ruleset by defining overrides using the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api).

-Each zone has the Cloudflare HTTP DDoS Managed Ruleset enabled by default.
+Each zone has the HTTP DDoS Attack Protection Managed Ruleset enabled by default.
 This means that you do not need to deploy the Managed Ruleset to the `ddos_l7` phase ruleset explicitly.
 You only have to create a rule in the phase ruleset to deploy the Managed Ruleset if you need to configure overrides.

-## Configure an override for the HTTP DDoS Managed Ruleset
+## Configure an override for the HTTP DDoS Attack Protection Managed Ruleset

 You can define overrides at the ruleset, tag, and rule level for all Managed Rulesets.

-When configuring the Cloudflare HTTP DDoS Managed Ruleset, use overrides to define a different **action** or **sensitivity level** from the default values.
-For more information on these rule parameters and the allowed values, see [Managed Ruleset override parameters](/ddos-l7-mitigation/override-parameters).
+When configuring the HTTP DDoS Attack Protection Managed Ruleset, use overrides to define a different **action** or **sensitivity level** from the default values.
+For more information on these rule parameters and the allowed values, see [Managed Ruleset override parameters](/managed-rulesets/http/override-parameters).

 <Aside type='warning' header='Important'>

-The Cloudflare HTTP DDoS Managed Ruleset is always enabled — you cannot disable its rules using an override with `"enabled": false`.
+The HTTP DDoS Attack Protection Managed Ruleset is always enabled — you cannot disable its rules using an override with `"enabled": false`.
 Additionally, you must set the override `"expression"` field to `"true"`.

 </Aside>

 ## Example

 The following `PUT` example creates a new phase ruleset (or updates the existing one) for the `ddos_l7` phase at the zone level.
-The request includes several overrides to adjust the default behavior of the HTTP DDoS Managed Ruleset.
+The request includes several overrides to adjust the default behavior of the HTTP DDoS Attack Protection Managed Ruleset.
 These overrides are the following:

 * All rules of the Managed Ruleset will use the `challenge` action and have a sensitivity level of `medium`.
 * All rules tagged with `{tag-name}` will have a sensitivity level of `low`.